-NEGATIVE RESULT: If only the C line is developed, the test indicates that the level of 1.
-HBsAg in the specimen is undetectable (lower than 1 ng/mL).
+NEGATIVE RESULT: If only the C line is developed, the test indicates that the level of HCV antibodies in the specimen is undetectable.
 The result is negative or non-reactive.

-POSITIVE RESULT: If both the C and the T lines are developed, the test indicates that 2 the specimen contains HBsAg at a level equal to or higher than 1 ng/mL.
+- POSITIVE RESULT: If both the C and the T lines are developed, the test indicates that the specimen contains HCV antibodies.
 The result is positive or reactive.

-Samples with reactive results should be confirmed with alternative testing method(s) and clinical findings before a positive determination is made.

-3. INVALID: If no C line is developed, the assay is invalid regardless of color development on the T line as indicated below.
+Samples with reactive results should be confirmed with alternative testing method(s) and clinical findings before a positive determination is made. - 3.
+INVALID: If no C line is developed, the assay is invalid regardless of color development on the T line as indicated below.
 Repeat the assay with a new device.